 The Trump administration’s policy on North Korea is, so far, all pressure and no engagement.
-And it is not working.
+And it is obviously not working.

 The president is well known for impulsive actions, bombastic language about nuclear weapons, and for disregarding the advice of experts.
 A successful North Korean nuclear or missile test that he views as provocative could lead to a miscalculation and a devastating conflict in which millions could die.